hermannpencole/nifi-swagger-client/docs/SnippetsApi.md

 # **deleteSnippet**
 > SnippetEntity deleteSnippet(id)

-Deletes the components in a snippet and drops the snippet
+Deletes the components in a snippet and discards the snippet